deliciousbrains/better-search-replace/README.txt

 = I get a white screen when using this plugin? =

 This is likely an issue with your PHP memory limit.
 Try temporarily increasing it by defining the memory limit in your `wp-config.php` file as shown [here](http://codex.wordpress.org/Editing_wp-config.php#Increasing_memory_allocated_to_PHP).
-Alternatively, if you were searching across multiple tables, try searching on fewer tables to load less into memory.
+Alternatively, if you were searching across multiple tables, try searching on fewer tables at a time to load less into memory.

 == Screenshots ==